Skip to main content

 Tiep loads concept set 12, checks it belongs to the facility, and hydrates the choices before the form is used.

-Small concept sets are shown as normal coded choices.
-Large concept sets become searchable.
+Small concept sets are shown as normal coded choices (a plain dropdown).
+Large ones are presented as a search box instead.

 The AI reads the form schema before it fills it in.
-For a small set, the schema includes every choice and the AI picks one directly.
+For an inline field, the schema includes every choice and the AI picks one directly.

-When the AI extracts a value for a searchable field, it produces a human label like "Amoxicillin".
-Tiep then looks that label up in the set's index and replaces it with the canonical code stored on the concept.
+When the AI extracts a value for a search field, it produces a human label like "Amoxicillin".
+Tiep fuzzy-searches the set for that label and replaces it with the canonical code stored on the concept.

 Multiple coded answers